 As part of the overall ActiveTO monitoring and evaluation strategy, the Data & Analytics Unit collected volume data, bike share data, and partnered with Park People and Clean Air Partnership – The Centre for Active Transportation to complete public intercept surveys.
 You can see the results of this evaluation in this staff report provided to City Council on April 7th, 2021.

-The Data & Analytics Unit, in partnership with Municipal Licensing and Standards, has prepared analyses of the impacts of the vehicle-for-hire industry on the City of Toronto’s Transportation Network.
+The Data & Analytics Unit, in partnership with Municipal Licensing and Standards, has completed three separate analyses of the impacts of the vehicle-for-hire industry on the City of Toronto’s Transportation Network.
 The 2019 analysis covered the period from September 2016 (when Private Transportation Company services were first licensed) to September 2018.
 The 2021 analysis covers the period from October 2018 to July 2021: examining the period following the previous report and the impacts of the COVID-19 pandemic on the vehicle-for-hire industry.
+Finally, the most recent 2024 study updates the trends up to September 2024, while completing additional work to better-understand the VFH sector.

 The Data & Analytics Unit was involved in deploying sensor technology to monitor the performance of the corridor and surrounding impacts.
 Reports and dashboards on the performance and impacts of the corridor can be found here.